2015 Edmonton Eskimos season

-The Edmonton Eskimos season was the 58th season for the team in the Canadian Football League and their 67th overall.
+The Edmonton Eskimos season was the 58th season for the team in the Canadian Football League (CFL) and their 67th overall.
 The Eskimos finished with a 14–4 record and in first place in the West Division for the first time since 2003.
 The team won the franchise's 14th Grey Cup championship 26–20 over the Ottawa Redblacks in their first Grey Cup appearance since 2005.

 Offseason

 CFL draft

 The 2015 CFL draft took place on May 12.